cavalab/cavalab.github.io/README.md

     - label: LinkedIn
       icon: &linkedin "fab fa-linkedin"
       url: "https://www.linkedin.com/in/me/"
+  about: |
+    My Name is a Postdoctoral Fellow interested in improving the world.
+    They receieved their MD from such and such school yada yada yada.
 ```

 For the links, you just have to change the `url` field.